 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 400–500 words, demonstrate course-related knowledge, and include at least 1 external source in addition to the text.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–250 words.

 Research and Reflection Paper